 52. The trend for all crushed rock has been for a gradual decline over time, but due to new permissions the reserves for sand and gravel have increased.
 Although levels of reserves fluctuate year on year in response to grant of new permissions and/or in response to reassessment by operators.
-At the end of 2018 the NYCC sand and gravel total reserve was higher than in any year in the 10 year average period.
-Comparability of the trend in reserves of crushed rock for the NYCC is affected between 2013 and 2015 by the inclusion of some reserves of Magnesian Limestone in Wakefield, which have been included within NYCC figures for confidentiality reasons and to reflect the fact that, whilst located in Wakefield, the reserves are worked through processing plant located in North Yorkshire.
+At the end of 2018 the NYC sand and gravel total reserve was higher than in any year in the 10 year average period.
+Comparability of the trend in reserves of crushed rock for the NYC is affected between 2013 and 2015 by the inclusion of some reserves of Magnesian Limestone in Wakefield, which have been included within NYC figures for confidentiality reasons and to reflect the fact that, whilst located in Wakefield, the reserves are worked through processing plant located in North Yorkshire.
+New permissions for crushed rock were granted in 2022 in the NYC area increasing the level of reserves significantly.

-- 53. As with sales, the sand and gravel reserve in NYCC is further broken down into a northern distribution area, southwards distribution area and building sand.
+- 53. As with sales, the sand and gravel reserve in NYC is further broken down into a northern distribution area, southwards distribution area and building sand.
 There has been a general decline in reserves in the northwards distribution area until 2018 when a new permission was granted with a large quantity of reserves.
-For building sand there has been a gradual decline, over the past 10 years, whereas reserves in the southwards distribution area were at their highest level for 10 years in 2016 as a result of the grant of new permissions but this dropped slightly in following years. - 54.
+For building sand there has been a gradual decline, over the past 10 years, whereas reserves in the southwards distribution area were at their highest level for 10 years in 2016 as a result of the grant of new permissions but this dropped slightly in following years.
+The reserves in the northwards distribution area increased dramatically in 2018 due to the grant of a new planning permission. - 54.
 In accordance with Government advice on landbanks, only reserves for which valid planning permissions are extant are included within the reserve figures presented in the LAA.
 This includes reserves in sites which are currently not working but excludes dormant and inactive sites, (set out under the Planning and Compensation Act 1991 and Environment Act 1995 for which a review is required before operations can commence or resume). - 55.
-The only MPA in the sub-region with such sites is NYCC.
+The only MPA in the sub-region with such sites is NYC.
 Reserves in dormant sites comprise a range of rock types including sand and gravel, Carboniferous Limestone, Magnesian Limestone and Jurassic Limestone but good data on potentially viable reserves is not available and the assistance of the industry in resolving this uncertainty will be required.
 However, it is likely that the majority of reserves in dormant sites comprise Carboniferous Limestone at sites in Richmondshire (Leyburn area) and Craven (Skipton area), with lesser amounts of Magnesian and Jurassic Limestone.
 Reserves of dormant sand and gravel are likely to be very limited and are not thought to be of concreting quality. - 56.
 Substantial reserves of Carboniferous Limestone are thought to exist in dormant sites in the Leyburn area and working schemes are currently being brought forward by operators in this area to enable access to these.